Translations

 I’ll see you (Granny and Papaw Wood, Mom, and Dad) again at Home.
 Until then, I remember.

-Well, y’all don’t labor too much on Labor Day, tomorrow.
+Well, y’all don’t labor too much, on Labor Day, tomorrow.
 I’ll take it easy, or hike, which is taking it easy for me!

-CORONA MYOPIA SIDETRACK AGAIN – SORRY!
+CORONA MYOPIA SIDETRACK AGAIN – SORRY! (published 9-6-2020)

 For the wise, I’m sorry for wasting your time.
 Please skip this article.
 You and I have researched the same facts and come to the same conclusions.
-For the unwise, PLEASE educate yourself.
-I’m TRYING to help you!
+For the unwise, please educate yourself.
+I’m trying to help you!

 LET’S START WITH TENNESSEE & KNOX CO.